 Walking & Running

-Rome is a pleasurable city to walk, if only for the astonishing littering of ancient Roman monuments that captivates and enthralls pretty much everywhere you walk.
+Rome is a pleasurable city to explore by foot, if only for the astonishing littering of ancient Roman monuments pretty much everywhere you walk.
 Several companies, such as the Roman Guy and Through Eternity Cultural Association, run guided walking tours of the city, some at dusk around Rome's bounty of captivating piazzas and fountains.
 For architecture buffs, the small-group tours of Rome's contemporary architecture led by Arcult are an excellent way of walking around the city.

-Footpaths along the Tiber, sections of which are decorated with fantastic street art like William Kentridge's monumental Triumphs and Laments, provide the perfect jogging track for many a Roman who enjoys a morning run.
-Grassy routes, kinder to the knees and greener on the eyes, include Circo Massimo, the landscaped park of Villa Doria Pamphij, and out-of-town Parco della Caffarella in the Parco Regionale Appia Antica.
+Footpaths along the Tiber, sections of which are decorated with fantastic street art such as William Kentridge's monumental Triumphs and Laments, provide the perfect jogging track for many a Roman who enjoys a morning run.
+Grassy routes, kinder to the knees and greener on the eyes, include Circo Massimo, Villa Borghese, the landscaped park of Villa Doria Pamphilj, and out-of-town Parco della Caffarella in the Parco Regionale Appia Antica.

-Many a city park doubles as informal football pitch for Roman teenagers who can be found kicking a ball around at weekends.
+Many a city park doubles as an informal football pitch for Roman teenagers who can be found kicking a ball around at weekends.
 For serious football fans, Sunday is match day when the most ardent head north to the Stadio Olimpico to cheer on their team.
-Watching a football match at Rome’s Stadio Olimpico is an unforgettable experience, although you’ll have to keep your wits about you as crowd trouble is not unheard of.
+Watching a football match here is an unforgettable experience, although you’ll have to keep your wits about you as crowd trouble is not unheard of.

-April to October, Rome Boat Experience runs hop-on, hop-off cruises along the Tiber.
-From May to October there are also dinner cruises (€65, two hours) every Friday and Saturday, and a daily wine bar cruise (€30, 1½ hours) from Monday to Thursday.
+April to October, Rome Boat Experience runs hop-on, hop-off cruises along the Tiber, as well as dinner (€65, 2½ hours) and aperitif (€30, 1½ hours) cruises.
 The main embarkation point is Molo Sant’Angelo, over the river from Castel Sant'Angelo.